If you have been involved in some type of a Connecticut accident and

 the value of your case.
 First and foremost, liability will be one of the

-most significant factors in your Connecticut injury case.
+most significant factors in your Connecticut accident case.
 If you are more

 than 50% at fault, as a result of your contributory negligence, then despite